NestroyCA/data/README.md

 # data
-repository to store data for the project
+Repository to store data for the project.
+No data in this repository should be modified manually.